Venus Preserved: Setting

-Far into the future in an alternate world, the city of Venus has descended into the sea, where it has been reconstructed under a dome and sustained by a complex infrastructure of advanced, ultra-modern computers.
-This futuristic technology is able to control the surroundings that the public sees encompassing when the sun rises and sets, holographic projections of convincing fauna and flora, air and noise regulation, and weather creation.
-With such sophisticated technology comes an entirely novel vocabulary of words such as camerecxi, decx, linguisticx, and optecx, all of which are items incorporating super-advanced computerization that is currently unfeasible in the real world.
+Far into the future in an alternate world, the city of Venus has descended into the sea, where it has been reconstructed under a dome and sustained by an infrastructure of computers.
+This technology is able to control the surroundings that the public sees encompassing when the sun rises and sets, holographic projections of convincing fauna and flora, air and noise regulation, and weather creation.
+With such technology comes an entirely novel vocabulary of words such as camerecxi, decx, linguisticx, and optecx, all of which are items incorporating computerization that is currently unfeasible in the real world.
 However, Lee does allude to familiar foods and clothing styles that are accepted as societal norms in the cultured society of Venus.
 These include Italian cuisine (e.g. grappa, absinthe, antipasto), ancient Roman dishes (e.g. roast hares, skewered peacock, braised thrushes, rose-pink lobster), and historical fashion (e.g. renaissance dresses with high waists, Victorian tailcoats, Easternized chlamys).